stealjs/steal-tools/doc/command-transform.md

 ## Use

+> Note: The `steal-tools transform` command-line utility calls [steal-tools.transform steal-tools.transform] and [steal-tools.transformImport steal-tools.transformImport]
+internally.
+This page documents the specifics of the command-line utility.
+Read [steal-tools.transform steal-tools.transform's documentation] for how to use transform in various workflows and detailed information on the options available.

+Access `steal-tools` in _node_modules/.bin_, like:

+    > ./node_modules/.bin/steal-tools transform \
+               --config app/config.js \
+               --main app \
+               --ignores foo/.+
+               > app.js

-steal-tools must have been installed into the command line, like:
+Or, `steal-tools` can be installed into the command line, like:

-    npm install steal-tools -g
+    > npm install steal-tools -g

-Then you can run `steal-tools`, like:
+Then you can run `steal-tools transform`, like:

-    steal-tools transform \
+    > steal-tools transform \
                --config app/config.js \
                --main app \
                --ignores foo/.+